Family-owned Kintner Modular Homes is changing the public’s perception about modular houses

 “It is happening fast, and I think modular is the next generation of housing, for sure,” Kintner continues.
 “We want to be the hub of information when it comes to housing, from design to decorating to floor plans.
 For the entire housing process, I want the name ‘Kintner’ to be the most reputable name.”

 Build Your Dream Home With Family-owned Kintner Modular Homes

 At Kintner Modular Homes, we will guide you from the early stages of home construction to the completion of your new Kintner dream home.
 With more then 40 years of experience, you can take comfort in letting Kintner Modular Homes, coordinate your new home building project.
 Contact us today …

 We Build Custom Modular Homes In Northeastern Pennsylvania and Southeastern New York

 Family-owned Kintner Modular Homes manufactures and installs modular homes and buildings.
-Family-owned Kintner Modular Homes provides home and administrative buildings, doctor’s and law offices, porches, garages, sheds and ranch style home.
-Kintner Modular Homes also offers concrete, poured and precast basement, windows, coupolas, weather vanes and ramps.
+Family-owned Kintner Modular Homes provides home and administrative buildings, doctor’s and law offices, porches, garages and ranch style home.
+Kintner Modular Homes also offers concrete, poured and precast basement, windows, coupolas and ramps.
 Kintner provides custom design packages for well, septic and driveways.
 We feature home interior products from Anderson Corporation, Moen Faucets, Aristokraft and Lasco Bathware.
 Kintner Modular Homes offers on-site inspection, home design, ranch and split-level floor plan, assembly, installation and delivery services.
 In addition, we provide finance assistance through certified banks and lending institutions.